Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 - Please note that if you are re-using an existing GitHub repository it might retain the old `master` branch naming.
 If so, please update the YAML above (see the `on:` section).
 - We’re using the default GitHub-hosted Linux agent to execute the pipeline.

+Positive
+: **Tip** - For more details about Action Workflows and runs check out the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) page and the [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

 <!-- ------------------------ -->
 ## Create Your First Database Migration
 Duration: 5